osspsuite/docker-compose/traefik/README.md

 docker images to provide `htpasswd` so that you don't need to find it separately.

 For example:
-`docker run --rm xmartlabs/htpasswd user password`
+`docker run --rm -it xmartlabs/htpasswd user password`

 **Note:** in an environment file, you do not need to double dollar signs in the password hash.
 If you put credentials directly in `docker-compose.yml` then remember to double